Skip to content

 City between (1945-1970), the inner regeneration and the CIAM code.

-city of London after the World War 2 faced a challenge of reconstruction of the destruction made in the center and the docks by the German bombing.
-The city councils took this opportunity to layout a development plan to reconstruct it and resolving the major previous defect issues.
-The concentration of most city population in the inner urban fabric was one major issue needed resolution.
-Concentration of major heavy industry and chemical manufacturing in inner city.
-Pollution caused by industries relaying on coal for generating power.
-The absence of proper green space for outdoor activity.
+Surely, city of London, after World War 2, faced a challenge of reconstruction of the destruction made in the center and the docks by the German bombing.
+Therefore, the city councils took this opportunity to lay out a development plan to reconstruct it and resolving the major previous defect issues.
+The concentration of most city’s population in the inner urban fabric was one major issue that needed resolution.
+In addition, the concentration of major heavy industry and chemical manufacturing in inner city.
+Environmental problems such as Pollution caused by industries relying on coal for generating power.
+Moreover, an absence of proper green space for outdoor activity.
 Bad and chaos in city building and code regulations.
-The inefficient transport system and road network.
+Finally, the inefficient transport system and road network.

-The post-war plan was to rebuild , reshape , renewal of the urban fabric and the informing context for that was the modernization and the ideas of the CIAM ,it was codified in the 1947 advisory handbook for developing the central areas of the city .
-Major concepts of city central regeneration was the emphasize on the extensive planning concentrating on daylight and floor space indicators , vehicle circulation concentrating on free flow road systems and linked parking provisions and segregation of functions through zoning by particular concentration on zoning out residential uses , separating of retail and office uses and confining institutions to campus .
+The post-war plan was to rebuild, reshape, and renewal of the urban fabric and the informing context for that was the modernization and the ideas of the CIAM.
+Certainly, the ideas that were codified in the 1947 advisory handbook for developing the central areas of the city.
+The councils applied major concepts of city central regeneration of London in the period of 1945-1970.Firstly, the emphasis on extensive planning, concentrating on daylight and floor space indicators.
+Also, vehicle circulation concentrates on free-flow road systems.
+Moreover, linking parking provisions and segregation of functions through zoning.
+Achieving that by particular concentration on zoning out residential uses.
+Separating retail and office uses and finally confining institutions to the campus.

 Figure1: Urban regeneration program- slum clearance program, inner London.

-The inner urban renewal comprise also major decentralization of trades, commercial zones linked to railway stations and shift of highways location to urban peripheries which illustrates that the metropolis contains different approaches , concepts , methodologies of urban development in the timeline explored in this study.
-Not only the underground system was under development but majority of spatial structure were under regeneration part of that is the London docks which were mainly damaged by German bombing.
+The inner urban renewal comprises also major decentralization of trades, commercial zones linked to railway stations.
+Also, shift of highway locations to urban peripheries.
+Surely, this illustrates that the metropolis contains different approaches, concepts, methodologies.
+These were under the research of urban development in the timeline 1945-1970.
+Not only the underground system was under development.
+Specifically, majority of spatial structures were under regeneration, part of that is the London docks, which were mainly damaged by German bombing.
+City in layers-part 5- An urban design concept showed here the actions and plans of related authorities.

 The city grew from a couple of villages around water stream.
 Major work locations build near rivers to use it for transferring goods to other cities to reduce cost of production.
 Other industries used water in the production and operation such as electricity and chemical plants.
 After the industrial revolution, and the machine invention arbitrary and unplanned development was carried out.
 Road networks were built following the existing routes regardless of whether they were in correct position or sufficient to carry the flow of goods and people.